RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: A policy alerts when criteria are matched but no action is taken.
 Additionally the violation is clearly and comprehensively reported and reviewable via the UX and CLI and/or reporting mechanisms.A policy is triggered and the result is automated remediation without any additional action.
 Additionally the violation and remediation are clearly and comprehensively reported and reviewable via the UX and CLI and/or reporting mechanisms.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_cTukO35cmisBi7z) about what the experience was like.

 ## **Task Eleven: General Observability**